-Georgian vehicles market in recent years have been quite stable with total vehicles sales in the 2017 at 3.506, down 1.3% from the previous year.
+Georgian vehicles market in recent years has been quite stable with total vehicles sales in 2017 at 3.470, down 1.3% from the previous year.
 However, despite all positive news from the economic and political side, the development of new vehicles market is still limited by the import of second hands vehicles from other CIS countries.
 In 2018 the market fully recovered ending the year with registrations at 4.073 (+17.4%) and in 2019 it further improved, reaching 5.670 units sold (+39.2%).